 The Tutoring Center, located in B72, is the place to go for help with all of your core classes, from math and science to writing, Spanish, and general study skills.
 Tutoring is available primarily on a walk-in basis, though students can call ahead to schedule an appointment.
-Additionally, students may attend study sessions for CTE (Career and Technical Education) courses, arranged on an as-needed basis, by asking their instructor or contacting the Coordinator of Academic Support Services.
+Additionally, students may attend study sessions for CTE (Career and Technical Education) courses, arranged on an asneeded basis, by asking their instructor or contacting the Coordinator of Academic Support Services.
 Students in Carthage should contact the Student Services specialist on their campus for information about tutoring availability.
-Online students or those who attend the Carthage campus can schedule video tutoring sessions by calling 309.341.5262.
+All students may schedule live tutoring via video chat by contacting the Coordinator of Academic Support Services at 309.341.5262.